 Reports and Presentations

-I will read the reports online and write a text file with my evaluations and email the entire team the evaluations.
+I will read the reports online is your team website and write my evaluations in canvas so the entire team can read the evaluations.

-Your team should make notes during your meeting with scientists and post them on your team websites.
+Your team should take notes during your meetings with your scientist.
+Transcribe and post the notes on your team websites.
 These notes are different from team minutes.
-These meeting notes are for recording all that you learn from your meeting with the scientists.
-So you will try to record as much as you can during the scientists meeting.
+The scientist meeting notes are for recording all that you learn from your meeting with your scientists.
+So you will try to record as much as you can during the meeting.
 See my lectures on interviewing for more details.
-Karla and I plan to study the interaction between your team and scientist.
-We plan to use your scientists meeting minutes to learn the details of your interaction with your scientists.
-So, Karla and I request that your notes contain:
+I plan study the interaction between your team and your scientist.
+I plan to use your scientists meeting notes to learn the details of your interaction with your scientists.
+So, I request that your notes contain: